LatentOctopus/LatentOctopus.github.io/_posts/spirits/wildfire/2022-10-14-wildfire-concepts.md

 ## Growth and card economy

-Wildfire needs both Energy and cards to play: Energy because it has an awful Energy track but fairly costly Uniques (cost 4-1=3, since [[Flame's fury]] gives 1); cards because its Reclaim turns are extremely weak, as placing presence is the main way of dealing damage.
+Wildfire needs both Energy and cards to play: Energy because it has an awful Energy track but fairly costly Uniques (cost 4-1=3, since [[Flame's fury]] gives 1); cards because its Reclaim turns are extremely weak, as placing presence is the main way of dealing damage via [[Blazing presence]].
 Thus, G3 needs to be used in between Reclaim turns, and G2 should be used a few times, especially early.
 When to use one or the other depends on the game state and the range of presence placement needed.

 Since Reclaim turns are a lot more passive, they need to be delayed as much as possible.
 The main way to do that, besides using G2 to gain extra Powers as mentioned above, is being very mindful of card economy, i.e. not playing cards if they are not needed.
 This might even mean not playing any card at all in the first turn(s)!
 For the same reason, if the situation is under control this turn it might be worth reclaiming even with cards still left to play, in order to be able to place presence in the following turns.